Delta Emergency Preparedness Activities

 The Delta Protection Commission is dedicated to increasing public awareness of flooding threats, and encourages all Delta residents to take action to know their flood threat and prepare appropriately.

 Each fall, many Delta residents living in the Primary Zone receive a Flood Preparedness Calendar in the mail.
 This beautiful, information-packed resource makes it easier to keep important information handy all year long.
 On the back are emergency phone numbers and websites with flood education and safety information for you and your family.
 Each month list a task to improve your flood readiness.
-To get yours, email us or call 916-375-4800 with your name, address, phone number and quantity requested
+To get yours, give us an email us or call 916-375-4800 with your name, address, phone number and quantity requested